SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Swift helps you to be clear about the types of values your code can work with.
 If part of your code expects a ``String``, type safety prevents you from passing it an ``Int`` by mistake.
-This enables you to catch and fix errors as early as possible in the development process.
+This restriction enables you to catch and fix errors as early as possible in the development process.

 .. _TheBasics_ConstantsAndVariables: